-- Item 10(a): the risk-weighted amount of default risk exposures in respect of OTC derivative transactions, credit derivative contracts and SFTs that are not subject to the IMM(CCR) approach; - Item 10(b): the risk-weighted amount of default risk exposures in respect of OTC derivative transactions, credit derivative contracts and SFTs that are subject to the IMM(CCR) approach; and - Item 10(c): the risk-weighted amount of exposures to financial institutions that are subject to the asset value correlation multiplier.
+- Item 10(a): the risk-weighted amount of default risk exposures in respect of derivative contracts and SFTs that are not subject to the IMM(CCR) approach; - Item 10(b): the risk-weighted amount of default risk exposures in respect of derivative contracts and SFTs that are subject to the IMM(CCR) approach; and - Item 10(c): the risk-weighted amount of exposures to financial institutions that are subject to the asset value correlation multiplier.

-FORM: IRB CSB
+FORM: IRB\CSB

-248. This form is used for reporting the risk-weighted amount and credit risk components of corporate, bank and sovereign exposures (except SL under supervisory slotting criteria approach which should be reported in Form IRB\SLSLOT ).
+240. This form is used for reporting the risk-weighted amount and credit risk components of corporate, bank and sovereign exposures (except SL under supervisory slotting criteria approach which should be reported in Form IRB\SLSLOT ).
 In each reporting form, an AI should state whether the foundation IRB approach or advanced IRB approach is used, the IRB class and subclass for which the form is completed, and the portfolio type when more than one form is reported for an IRB subclass.

-Columns (1) Internal rating system & (2)
+& (2) Internal rating system & (2) An Al using the IRE